Pl-Mrcy/privacysandbox-reporting-analyses/differential-privacy-for-online-advertising.md

 - The click metric is reliable for Publisher #1 and Publisher #10 and starts to be noisy for Publisher #50 and Publisher #100.
 - The sale metric is reliable for the biggest publisher but is more and more unreliable as the number of sales goes downs.
 For Publisher #50, the error is 25%, the report is not reliable.

-This example shows that even for one of the biggest Criteo's advertiser, a differential private report at the daily grain will start to be unreliable when considering sales.
+This example shows that even for one of the biggest Criteo's advertiser, a differential private report at a daily basis will start to be unreliable when considering sales.

 This report only breaks down the data by publishers.
 To efficiently run an advertising campaign, a report should not only breakdown by publishers but also sizes, devices, etc.